Béla II of Hungary: Consolidation (1131–1132)

 Béla's blindness prevented him from administering his kingdom without assistance.
 He put his trust in his wife and her brother Beloš.
 Both royal and private charters from Béla's reign emphasize Queen Helena's pre-eminent role in the decision-making process, proving that the king regarded his wife as his co-ruler.
 According to the Illuminated Chronicle, at "an assembly of the realm near Arad" in early to mid-1131, Queen Helena ordered the slaughter of all noblemen who were accused of having suggested the blinding of her husband to King Coloman.
 Béla distributed the goods of the executed magnates between the newly established Arad Chapter and the early 11th-century Óbuda Chapter.

 Béla's was on good terms with the Holy Roman Empire, jeopardizing the interests of Boleslaw III of Poland who had been warring with the empire.
 The Polish monarch decided to support a pretender to the Hungarian crown named Boris.
 Boris was born to King Coloman's second wife Euphemia of Kiev after his mother was repudiated for adultery.
 After Boris arrived in Poland, a number of Hungarian noblemen joined him.
 Others sent messengers to Boris "to invite him that he should come and with their help claim the kingdom for himself", according to the Illuminated Chronicle.

-Accompanied by Polish and Rus' reinforcements, Boris broke into Hungary in mid-1132.
-Béla entered into an alliance with Leopold III, Margrave of Austria.
-Before launching a counter-attack against Boris, Béla convoked a council on the river Sajó.
-The Illuminated Chronicle relates that the King asked "the eminent men of Hungary" who were present if they knew whether Boris "was a bastard or the son of King Coloman".
-The King's partisans attacked and murdered all those who proved to be "disloyal and divided in their minds" during the meeting.
-Boris, who thought that the majority of the Hungarian lords supported his claim, in vain sent one of his partisans to Béla's camp to incite the King's retinue to mutiny.
+Accompanied by soldiers from Poland and Kievan Rus, Boris marched into Hungary in mid-1132.
+Béla, now at war with a common enemy, entered into an alliance with Leopold III, Margrave of Austria.
+Before launching a counter-attack against Boris, Béla gathered a council near the river Sajó.
+The Illuminated Chronicle relates that the King asked "the eminent men of Hungary" who were present if they knew whether Boris "was a bastard, or the son of King Coloman".
+The King's loyalists then attacked and murdered all those who proved to be "disloyal and divided in their minds" during the meeting.
+Boris, who thought that the majority of the Hungarian lords supported his claim, sent one of his agents to Béla's camp to incite the King's personal retinue to mutiny.

 Béla tried to persuade the Polish monarch to stop supporting the pretender.
 However, Boleslaw remained loyal to Boris.
-In the decisive battle, which was fought on the river Sajó on 22 July 1132, the Hungarian and Austrian troops defeated Boris and his allies.
+In the one decisive battle of the conflict, which was fought near the river Sajó on 22 July 1132, the Hungarian troops loyal to Béla and his Austrian allies managed to defeat Boris and his supporters.